Be sure to read the Suggestions for New Developers.

 TAGrading(includes PDF annotation, peer grading),

-InstructorUI(includes course and gradeable configuration, course materials, office hours queue),
+InstructorUI(includes course and gradeable configuration, course materials, office hours queue, plagiarism detection),

 System(includes installation, migrations, vagrant), or